sharathp/Blabber/README.md

 The following **additional** features are implemented:

-* [x] Displaying count of likes/favorites and retweets
+* [x] Display count of likes/favorites and retweets both on the list and detail screens.
 * [x] FAB and toolbar react to scrolling

 ## Video Walkthrough